 Glass and metal expand and contract at very different rates when temperature changes.
 The coefficient of thermal expansion (CTE) of soda-lime glass is approximately 9 × 10⁻⁶/°C. Common metals range from around 12 × 10⁻⁶/°C for steel to 23 × 10⁻⁶/°C for aluminum.
 This mismatch means that as temperature changes, the metal substrate moves more than the glass, creating shear stress at the bond line.

-An adhesive that is too rigid will transmit this stress directly to the glass, risking fracture.
+An adhesive that is too rigid transmits this stress directly to the glass, risking fracture at the bond edge or, in severe cases, cracking well into the glass pane.
 An adhesive with some elastic compliance — the ability to deform slightly under stress and recover — dissipates the differential movement without concentrating stress at the interface.
+This single property, more than raw bond strength, is what separates a glass-to-metal joint that survives years of thermal cycling from one that cracks within a season.

 UV Glue for Glass-to-Metal